What Are FAST Goals? The 4-Element Personal Goal Framework

 - Identify your 3-5 most important personal goals or key priorities

-- Make each goal action-oriented by starting with verbs like “Complete,” “Achieve,” or “Build”
+- Make each goal action-oriented (start each with a verb like Complete, Achieve, or Build)

 - Establish specific metrics for measuring progress